syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 3. Browse and select the required location by clicking the <icon>

    N> QTP starts the running process; the application containing the recorded Syncfusion control is opened and it shows all the recorded events in a continuous flow one by one.
-After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, in which the results are summarized as shown below:
+After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, where the results are summarized as shown here:

 ![](Getting-Started_images/Getting-Started_img30.png)